amon-wanyonyi/greatgallery/README.md

 # **SETUP/INSTALLATION.**
 ## Prerequisites

-To work with Jo Photo Gallery App you need to have some few prerequisites.
+To work with The great Gallery App you need to have some few prerequisites.

 - Python3.6